Its-Alex/personal-website/src/routes/blog/articles/first.md

 ---
-title: First
+title: Why use git correctly
-description: first post.
+description: This article is about git and how to use it correctly.
 publishDate: '2023-4-16'
 lastUpdateDate: '2023-4-16'
 published: true